 - Tasting Notes: Bread, chocolate, roasted coffee

-Cammy Smith, a founder and “tightrope walker” at the circus-themed LUKI Brewery, in Arvada, Colo., is a huge fan of New Belgium’s 1554, a dark lager that’s fermented at warmer temperatures.
+Cammy Smith, a founder and “tightrope walker” at the circus-themed LUKI Brewery in Arvada, Colo., is a huge fan of New Belgium’s 1554, a dark lager that’s fermented at warmer temperatures.
 “This is a great approachable beer, balanced out with notes of chocolate, dark coffee and bread,” says Smith, who calls 1554 her “all-time favorite beer, period,” and a great party beer.
 She likes the “moderate malty flavor that possesses a sweetness that is not overpowering,” adding that “1554 has a smooth finish with mild bitterness.”
 If you can’t find it, Miyashiro suggests the Baba Black Lager from Utah’s Uinta Brewing.
 “They make some damn good lagers,” he says.

-Best Hoppy Lager: Victory Prima Pils
+Victory Brewing Prima Pils

 - Region: Pennsylvania